s25rawlins/sentinel-ai/TESTING_GUIDE.md

-# Testing Guide for SentinelAI
+# Testing Guide for Sentinel AI

-This document provides comprehensive information about the testing setup and practices for both the backend and frontend of the SentinelAI project.
+This document provides comprehensive information about the testing setup and practices for both the backend and frontend of the Sentinel AI project.

 ## Overview